soyuka/doc/core/filters.md

 If the partial strategy is specified, an SQL query with a `WHERE` clause similar to `LIKE %text to search%` will be automatically issued.

+If you need case insensitive search, prefix the strategy with the letter `i`, for example `ipartial` will generate the sql clause `WHERE LOWER(property) LIKE LOWER(%binded%)`.
+Don't forget to use function indexes or you'll hit performance issues!

 In the following, we will see how to allow filtering a list of e-commerce offers:

 ```yaml